 - a) only the value representative of the touchdown zone should be reported and no indication of location on the runway should be included; and - b) where there is more than one runway available for landing, touchdown zone runway visual range values should be included for all such runways, up to a maximum of four, and the runways to which the values refer should be indicated. - 4.3.6.6 Recommendation.
 In METAR and SPECI when instrumented systems are used for the assessment of runwayvisual range, the variations in runway visual range during the 10-minute period immediately preceding the observation should be included if the runway visual range values during the 10-minute period have shown a distinct tendency, such that the mean during the first 5 minutes varies by 100 m or more from the mean during the second 5 minutes of the period.
 When the variation of the runway visual range values shows an upward or downward tendency, this should be indicated by the abbreviation "U" or "D", respectively.
-In circumstances when actual fluctuations during the 10-minute period show no distinct tendency are not available, no abbreviations should be included.
+In circumstances when actual fluctuations during the 10-minute period show no distinct tendency, this should be indicated using the abbreviation "N".
+When indications of tendency are not available, no abbreviations should be included.